-The Cybrary Network+ Certification course provides students with the knowledge and insight to perform entry-level network-related tasks and to serve as one portion of a balanced study effort required to pass the Network+ exam.
+Cybrary's CompTIA Network+ training course provides students with the knowledge and insight to perform entry-level network-related tasks and to serve as one portion of a balanced study effort required to pass the Network+ exam.

 CompTIA Network+ training and certification provides you with the education to begin a career in network administration.
 This online course teaches the skills needed to create, configure, manage, and troubleshoot wireless and wired networks.

 In addition to building your networking skill set, this course is also designed to prepare you for the Network+ certification exam, a distinction that can open a myriad of job opportunities from major companies.